PASADENA CA | IRS ruling year: 2022 | EIN: 83-1431668

 Presented here are up to five of this organization's highest compensated employees.
 This compensation data includes salary, cash bonuses, and expense accounts and is displayed exactly how it is reported to the IRS.
 The amounts do not include nontaxable benefits, deferred compensation, or other amounts not reported on Form W-2.
 In some cases, these amounts may include compensation from related organizations.
 Read the IRS policies for compensation reporting

-Richard Robinson, Chair
+Richard Robinson, President

 $0